 Collaboration in any team has to do with the infamous soft skills like emotional intelligence, strategic thinking, empowering the skills of others, conflict resolution, and mental flexibility.
 All of which are necessary and important but sometimes you need something a little less complex to grease the wheels of collaboration.
 You need to implement a collaboration tool to make the magic described earlier possible.

-Yup, groundbreaking, I know.
-But it really is the first and the most important thing.
-It all starts from there.
 The easiest and the worst thing you could do is to choose a software that “everyone’s using”.
-You really have to do a Google deep dive to find a software that suits your team’s needs.
+You really have to do a Google deep dive to find project management software that suits your team’s needs.
 But before you get to the diving part, make sure you know what those needs are and if there is a need for a collaboration software altogether.

 A few of the aspects to think about are:

-the current collaboration methods (why it’s working for you and what’s lacking);
+- Current collaboration methods (why it’s working for you and what’s lacking)

-the usual frequency of the communication (for example, is there a need for instant messaging);
+- Frequency of the communication (for example, is there a need for instant messaging)

 If you are certain that you need to implement the collaboration tool, your team must be certain that learning the skill will help them perform better on the job in the future.
 That’s one of the reasons you need to take a hefty amount of time for the first step.
 You are going to convince your whole team not just yourself.
 If you have established your team’s needs, it’s a whole lot easier to convince them that the software isn’t just something that you’d like them to use.
 They easier for them to understand that it’s beneficial to them.

 The goals here are for one to get feedback and to assess how your team is doing.
 Maybe you have gone wrong somewhere, maybe something needs further training or explaining.
-Maybe there’s something you aren’t utilizing at its full potential.
-Maybe everything is going great and you have really found the perfect collaboration tool to implement for your project team.
+Perhaps there’s something you aren’t utilizing at its full potential.
+Or maybe everything is going great and you have really found the perfect collaboration tool to implement for your project team.
 Maybe everything is just the worst and you need to extinguish some fires.

 It’s all a maybe.
 And it will be a maybe until you address it.
 Even after you have been using the software for a while and everything seems to be working just fine.
 Go back to it.
 Make sure everything really is working just fine.
 And if it isn’t, find a way to fix the problems.
 Use the continuous feedback to support your decisions.